Gerhard Barkhorn: Operation Barbarossa

 On 5 August, II.
 Gruppe was ordered to relocate to Soltsy, west of Lake Ilmen, in support of the 16th Army and Army Group North.
 In the following days, Barkhorn flew many ground support, combat air patrols and Junkers Ju 87 dive bomber escort missions to the combat area near Shimsk and Veliky Novgorod.
 He claimed the destruction of an I-18 fighter, an early German designation for a Mikoyan-Gurevich MiG-1 fighter, on 19 August.
 The next day, II.
 Gruppe was ordered to an airfield at Spasskaya Polist, south of Chudovo and north of Lake Ilmen.
 Two days later, Barkhorn escorted a Focke-Wulf Fw 189 aerial reconnaissance aircraft to Chudovo on his first mission of the day.
-On his second mission that day, he claimed a Vultee V-11 attack aircraft which was an Ilyushin Il-2 attack aircraft.
+On his second mission that day, he claimed a Vultee V-11 attack aircraft, but the victim was actually an Ilyushin Il-2 attack aircraft.
 On 25 August, Barkhorn was credited with two aerial victories, a Polikarpov I-153 fighter on his first mission of the day and later an I-18 fighter.
-On 27 August, Barkhorn's Front Flying Clasp of the Luftwaffe was upgraded to Gold (Frontflugspange in Gold).
+On 27 August, Barkhorn's Front Flying Clasp was upgraded to Gold (Frontflugspange in Gold).

 On 2 September, II.
-Gruppe moved to Lyuban, staying there until end-September.
+Gruppe moved to Lyuban, staying there until the end of September.
 From there, the Gruppe flew missions against Shlisselburg, Mga and Leningrad.
 II.
 Gruppe's subordination to JG 27 ended on 20 October and they came under the command of the Stab of JG 52.
 Barkhorn was promoted to Oberleutnant (first lieutenant) on 1 November 1941.
 He claimed his tenth and last aerial victory in 1941 on a meteorological reconnaissance mission (Wetterflug) over an I-61, an early German designation for a Mikoyan-Gurevich MiG-3 fighter, on 30 November.

 On 24 January 1942, having been withdrawn from the Eastern Front, II.
 Gruppe arrived in Jesau near Königsberg, present-day Kaliningrad in Russia, for a period of recuperation and replenishment.
 In Jesau, the Gruppe received many factory new Bf 109 F-4 aircraft.
 On 14 April, II.
 Gruppe received orders to move to Pilsen, present-day Plzeň in the Czech Republic, for relocation to the Eastern Front.